yifeihuang97/Timetable2/README.md

 ## Install:

-	1. Download all the folders of the lists
+	1. Download all the uploaded files
-		"idea"
-		"app"
-		"gradle/wrapper"
-	2. Make a New Directory for the all the downloaded folders in "AndroidStudioProject"

-	3. Open Java AndroidStudio on your Desktop
+	2. Open Java AndroidStudio on your desktop or labtop.

-	4. Click Open the Project that just downloaded.
+	3. Click "Open an existing Android Studio project" and select the file that you just downloaded.

-	5. Connect the phone with the cable on desktop.
+	4. Connect the phone with the cable on the desktop or labtop.

-	6. Press the "Green Run Arrow" run button.
+	5. Click the icon for "Run 'app'".